 When planning a visit to Hong Kong Disneyland, weather and crowds are the two main factors to consider.
 Broadly speaking, Summer is a good time to avoid due to a combination of more difficult weather conditions and larger crowds.
 It’s also a good idea to avoid weekends, public holidays and longer holiday periods (where possible) due to higher crowd numbers.
-However, generally crowds aren’t as bad as many bigger theme parks even in peak periods.
+However, generally, crowds aren’t as bad as many bigger theme parks, even in peak periods.

 Following is a more detailed look at the best times to visit Hong Kong Disneyland.
 Personally, I think Winter, Spring and Autumn are all good seasons to visit Hong Kong Disneyland.

-Winter temperatures are mild with average monthly high temperatures from 18°C to 20°C / 64°F to 68°F. The chance of rainfall is also lower.
-Winter is also the second lowest tourist period for Hong Kong.
+Winter temperatures are mild, with average monthly high temperatures from 18°C to 20°C / 64°F to 68°F. The chance of rainfall is also lower.
+Winter is also the second lowest tourist period in Hong Kong.
 However, the period leading up to Christmas is a popular time to visit the park.
 Chinese New Year (which normally falls in January or February and goes for 15 days) might also be a good time to avoid Hong Kong Disneyland as many locals will be visiting.
 The period leading up to Chinese New Year is a good time to visit (particularly the week before when decorations are in place) as is the period following Chinese New Year.

 Spring and Autumn

-Spring and Autumn are also good times to visit in terms of weather as average high temperatures are moderate compared to Summer with Spring average high temperatures from 21°C to 28°C / 70°F to 82°F. Autumn average high temperatures from 24°C to 30°C / 75°F to 86°F.
+Spring and Autumn are also good times to visit in terms of weather as average high temperatures are moderate compared to Summer, with Spring average high temperatures from 21°C to 28°C / 70°F to 82°F. Autumn average high temperatures from 24°C to 30°C / 75°F to 86°F.

-We visited the park on a Monday in mid-Autumn and found the weather pleasant and the crowds low, making it for us a great time to visit Hong Kong Disneyland.
+We visited the park on a Monday in mid-Autumn and found the weather pleasant and the crowds low, making it a great time to visit Hong Kong Disneyland.
 It was also a fun time to visit as Halloween festivities were underway.

-The downside of Spring and Autumn are that these are the two busiest tourist seasons.
+The downside of Spring and Autumn is that these are the two busiest tourist seasons.
 This means that hotels will be more expensive in this period.
 In 2019, the legal holiday for National Day runs for 3 days in mainland China (2 days in Macau and 1 day in Hong Kong).
 This creates a National Day Golden Week which runs from October 1 to October 7 in 2019.
 Hong Kong Disneyland is likely to be very busy during this period.

 Summer is probably the most difficult time to visit Hong Kong Disneyland.
-The weather conditions from June to September are more savage due to the combination of higher temperatures (the average above 30°C / 86°F) and high humidity.
+The weather conditions from June to September are more savage due to higher temperatures (the average above 30°C / 86°F) and high humidity.
 The chance of rain is also highest from May through August.
 May to September is also typhoon season in Hong Kong.

-From mid-June to mid-August students are also on their summer holiday and many of them will go to Hong Kong Disneyland although attendance will be somewhat spread out through the week and weekend.
+From mid-June to mid-August, students are also on their summer holiday, and many of them will go to Hong Kong Disneyland, although attendance will be somewhat spread out through the week and weekend.
 Although Summer is the lowest tourist season overall, July to August experiences the highest average daily attendance largely because many locals are on holiday.

 Hong Kong Disneyland Review